 A Standard license means you may use the 3D asset worldwide, on all types of media, for all types of use (whether commercial and non-commercial), in all types of derivative works.
 Others can do the same, as none of our licenses are exclusive.

-What is forbidden?
+What uses are forbidden?

 You may not use the 3D asset in pornographic, defamatory or otherwise unlawful use.
 Similarly, you may not use the 3D asset for the direct or indirect promotion of alcoholic beverages, tobacco, gambling, weapons and explosives.